ciceroOslo/Radiative-kernels/README.md

 3D-fields with normalized radiative forcing values for gases and aerosols.

 * The file NFRO3v6_OsloRF.nc contains radiative kernel data for ozone.

+Files for other gases and aerosols will come later